Senior Capstone

 The primary options for students are:

-*may not count toward fulfilling an upper-division elective if used as a capstone.
+*does not count toward fulfilling an upper-division elective if used as a capstone.

 For up-to-date undergraduate opportunities of all varieties (including internships and other field camps for capstone), take a look at flyers posted on the undergraduate bulletin board outside the E&PS main office (A234 in EMS).